Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-i1-FmJGxPPg.md

 >
 > slots really so you would be able to
 >
-> color to your heart's content uh
+> color to your heart's content
 >
 > essentially
 >